Fasaniel/Fasaniel/README.md

 - 🪶  Hi, I’m @Fasaniel
-- 🔧  I’m interested in 3D Printing and arduino programming
+- 🔧  I’m interested in 3D Printing and programming
 - 🌱 I’m currently learning everything
 - if u have any questions about my work pls contact me on my email: fasaniel@gmx.at